nstseek/buildroot-node-server/README.md

 It was tested in Windows 10, Node 16, yarn 1.22 and Chromium 115.

-You need to run playwright install first before running the project.
+You need to run playwright install first before running the project, it usually runs when you run a `yarn` command on the root of the project.